jedavies-dev/kiss-ppc64le/README.md

 ## Kernel modules

-[Be sure to load](https://getkiss.org/wiki/loading-a-module-at-boot) ```evdev``` on boot to load keyboard input support.
-Tested with amdgpu on a rx580: supported and works fine with xorg.
+[Load the](https://getkiss.org/wiki/loading-a-module-at-boot) ```evdev``` kernel module on boot to have keyboard input support under xorg.
+See [this](https://getkiss.org/wiki/replacing-eudev-with-mdev-(or-another-device-manager)) page for alternatives to eudev.

+Xorg tested with amdgpu driver on a rx580.

 ## GRUB